Fours/react-router-project/README.md

 ```

 ## About
-A comapnion project for a React Router course.
+This is a companion project for a React Router course.